WAV to MP3 Converter — Free Online

 About WAV to MP3 Conversion

 WAV to MP3 converts audio between different storage formats — sometimes for compatibility, sometimes for size, sometimes for fidelity.
 The audio inside is the same waveform either way; only the encoding and container change.
 The choice between WAV and MP3 depends on where the audio is going next.
 Lossy formats like MP3, AAC, OGG, and Opus deliver small files for streaming and sharing.
 Lossless formats like FLAC, WAV, and AIFF preserve the original recording bit-for-bit, which matters for editing, archival, and high-end playback.
 FileChange transcodes WAV to MP3 using FFmpeg.wasm directly in your browser, so no audio data is ever uploaded anywhere.
+A single uncompressed WAV recording can swallow tens of megabytes per minute, which is exactly why it rarely survives the trip from your editing session to the real world.
+Re-encoding to MP3 shrinks that footprint dramatically while staying playable on literally every phone, browser, car stereo, and podcast app you'll ever touch.

 Why People Convert WAV to MP3

 The strongest reason to convert WAV to MP3 is what comes next: a DAW that expects WAV, a streaming service that wants AAC at a specific bitrate, an archive that demands FLAC, a phone player that only opens MP3, or a WebRTC app that needs Opus.
 Beyond compatibility, the second driver is file size — moving from a lossless format to a compressed one can cut size by 5-10x with no audible difference in normal listening.
 The third driver is editing-vs-distribution — many people keep a FLAC or WAV master and distribute MP3 or AAC copies.
 FileChange handles every direction.
+WAV is the master format you record and edit in, but it's a terrible delivery format because it's uncompressed PCM and balloons in size.
+The moment you need to email a voice memo, upload a podcast episode, or load tracks onto a device with limited storage, MP3 is the pragmatic endpoint.
+You trade a sliver of audio data you almost certainly can't hear for a file a fraction of the size that plays absolutely everywhere.

 How to Convert WAV to MP3 Online